Webinar: Medicaid Opportunities to Support Youth Leaving Incarceration

 “All youth-serving systems and providers need to be aware of these new opportunities to ensure youth have access to the support and services they need as they transition back to their communities,” said Joe Ribsam, the Foundation’s director of Child Welfare and Juvenile Justice Policy.

-Attendees will gain an understanding of the opportunities created by the legislation, an appreciation of the urgency of cross-system collaboration and the benefits.
+Attendees gained an understanding of the opportunities created by the legislation, an appreciation of the urgency of cross-system collaboration and the benefits.

 A five-page policy cheat sheet and 22-page report, created by the Center for Health Care Strategies with support from the Casey Foundation, supplements the webinar.